JLeopolt/PuzzleMinefield-Releases/README.md

 You can find the publicly available releases for Puzzle Minefield here.
 Looking for more info?
 Visit https://www.pyroneon.ml/PuzzleMinefield

+By downloading and playing Puzzle Minefield, you agree to our terms of service. https://www.pyroneon.ml/PuzzleMinefield/tos

 Puzzle Minefield is a classic puzzle solving game, with enhancements such as cross-platform gameplay, and online progress tracking, but chiefly: Competitive Multiplayer gameplay.
 Play head to head with others in random matches for ranks and to climb the leaderboard, or host your own server and invite friends / strangers to play with you, through LAN or online gameplay.